We all know that investing in shares is a smart way to use our money (to make more money).

-Like any investment, it’s about patience, long term investing and not worrying about the day to day.
+Like any investment, it’s about patience, long-term investing and not worrying about the day to day.
 So I try not to worry about going down 5% or something on any given day, it’s about how my money will perform over the next 5-10 years.

-Growth of my money aside, at my current trajectory I will have saved and invested $2,400 in 12 months, or $12,000 over five years.
+The growth of my money aside, at my current trajectory I will have saved and invested $2,400 in 12 months, or $12,000 over five years.
 Add the returns I may (or may not) make, and I can quickly see this app as a great way to consistently buy shares with low cost.

 I love that my $2,400 a year is getting spread across a range of shares that I should probably invest in, yet never did because it was too hard.